 The School follows the PSHE Association Programme of Study for PSHE which provides a comprehensive programme that integrates, but is not limited to, the statutory content.
+This is supported by materials from POL-ED.

 This Programme of Study sets out learning opportunities based on three core themes:

-- CORE THEME 1: HEALTH AND WELLBEING
+CORE THEME 1: HEALTH AND WELLBEING

-- CORE THEME 2: RELATIONSHIPS
+CORE THEME 2: RELATIONSHIPS

-- CORE THEME 3: LIVING IN THE WIDER WORLD
+CORE THEME 3: LIVING IN THE WIDER WORLD

 These units cover keeping safe.
 This includes being able to identify risky situations and how to respond appropriately to them.
-Further information is available at: <a href="Absence against Absence against Absence against Absence against Absence Absence against Absence Absence
+Further information is available at: